 When I’m just feet from a vacuum because it’s in a handy place, all charged up and ready to go—that just makes me happy.
 It makes my drawers, floors, and bare feet happy, too!

 NOTE: I need to let you know that my beloved model Dustbuster appears to be headed for extinction.
 Some days I can find it still available for sale, other days only as a “renewed” or refurbished option.
 I can only assume that it’s on its way out.
-That does not mean my three hand vacs (yes I have three and use them nearly to death, and they keep running and running and … running!) are ready for the landfill.
-I will keep using them to their final breath.
+That does not mean my three hand vacs (yes I have three and use them nearly to death, and they keep running and running and … running, still!) are ready for the landfill.
+I will keep using (at times, abusing … which I’m not proud to admit, but it’s the truth) them to their final breath.

 Dustbuster makes so many models of hand vacs, it’s quite confusing to figure out what will or has replaced this model.
 However, I can tell you that if I were faced today with replacing one of my three handhelds, I would upgrade to this 20-volt Black and Decker Dustbuster handheld vacuum.
 It has 2-speeds plus power boost (mine have only one speed, no boost), better power (20-volt vs. 16-volt lithium-ion battery) which means better suction.
 I have tested it and it is a beauty!